-ALEKS HOMEWORK AND QUIZZES
+HOMEWORK AND QUIZZES

-ALEKS HW are due twice per week; each has an ALEKS video assignment as a prerequisite.
+HW assignments are due once per chapter.
 You have multiple attempts at each homework assignment, with the highest score counting for credit.
-An ALEKS quiz is due each week on material covered that week in class.
+A chapter quiz is due once the material for the chapter has been covered.
 Quizzes are timed, with one attempt.
-One ALEKS quiz and 3 ALEKS homework assignment scores are dropped from your overall course grade.
+One quiz and one homework assignment is dropped from your overall course grade.